guigui42/gammuwrapper/README.md

 - Better documentation
 - Uptime Kuma instructions

-### Security notes
+> [!CAUTION]
+> **Security notes**
+>
-There is no authentification / authorization.
+> There is no authentification / authorization.
+>

-It is made to run locally only (ie: not opened to the outside world) in a home setup for example and accessed by a third party running along side in Docker (like Uptime Kuma) to send notifications
+> It is made to run locally only (ie: not opened to the outside world) in a home setup for example and accessed by a third party running along side in Docker (like Uptime Kuma) to send notifications